 - Calton Pu at Georgia Institute of Technology

 - Elizabeth T. Boris at the Urban Institute

 In 2015, the key collaborators at Urban Institute, American University, and George Mason University began having conversations with other scholars and institutions around the country about the piecemeal nature of most research on nonprofit organizations, which could not be aggregated to understand the important contributions and needs of nonprofit organizations both across the United States and within communities.
 These early conversations with more than 70 researchers from around the country were supported by American University, the Urban Institute, and in-kind contributions from the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
 In 2020, we received funding from the Generosity Commission, a project of the Giving Institute and Giving USA Foundation, and through the National Science Foundation Human Networks and Data Science – Infrastructure Program collaborative award numbers 2024310, 2024307, 2024320, and 2024330 to develop the panel, launch year 1 of the survey, and to begin developing the data-sharing platform.
 Contact us at [email protected] for more information.

 Current projects in the collaboration include the National Survey of Nonprofit Trends and Impacts and the Nonprofit Organization Research Panel Project (NORPP) Manager

 Project 1: National Survey of Nonprofit Trends and Impacts

-The nonprofits participating in the National Survey of Nonprofit Trends and Impacts will also be invited to participate in the Nonprofit Organization Research Panel Project, described below.
-If you have questions about study participation, please contact the research team at NPSurvey@urban.org.
+The nonprofits participating in the Spring 2021 National Survey of Nonprofit Trends and Impacts will also be invited to participate in the Spring 2022 survey.
+Stay tuned for more information about that survey.
+If you are asked to participate in the survey, here is more information for your organization.